All Episodes

 It's just that, isn't it?

-Oh, we love Pakistan so much like Happy Independence Day.
+Oh, we love Pakistan so much.

-Yeah, apart from living there.
+Yeah, apart from live there, yeah, right.

 Yeah, yeah.

-I do really hope, perhaps it's a far-right fantasy, but I do really hope that future generations will look back on clips like that and say, wow, what a crazy thing that that was ever the case.
+I do really hope perhaps it's a far-right fantasy, but I do really hope that future generations will look back on clips like that and say, wow, what a crazy thing that that was ever the case.

 Thank God I don't live in that Britain anymore.